CenturyLinkCloud/PublicKB/Runner/getting-started-with-runner.md

 ### Audience

-This article is to support customers of Runner, a product that enables teams, developers, and engineers to quickly provision, interact, and modify their environments anywhere - CenturyLink Cloud, third-party cloud providers, and on-premises.
+This article is to support customers of Runner, a product that enables teams, developers, and engineers to quickly provision, interact, and modify their environments anywhere - Lumen Cloud, third-party cloud providers, and on-premises.

 ### Overview: What is Runner?

-Runner is a new product from CenturyLink that enables fast and easy automation and orchestration on the CenturyLink Platform, as well as third-party cloud providers such as Amazon’s AWS and Microsoft’s Azure and on-premises infrastructure and devices.
+Runner is a new product from Lumen that enables fast and easy automation and orchestration on the Lumen Platform, as well as third-party cloud providers such as Amazon’s AWS and Microsoft’s Azure and on-premises infrastructure and devices.
 Runner provides the ability to quickly provision and modify resources on any environment, and gives users a true hybrid-IT solution.

 ![Runner - How it works 1](../images/runner-how-it-works1.jpg)